camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 String id = XML("<order id=\"order1\" />").attr("id").value();
 ```

-The `attr` method returns a wrapper of the Xml attribute and with `value` the value of the
-attribute can be accessed.
+The `attr` method returns a wrapper of the XML attribute and with `value` the value of the attribute can be accessed.

 If you want to access an attribute in another namespace you have to use the `attrNs` method.